About Western Cape Provincial Treasury

 The Western Cape Provincial Treasury is responsible for achieving the desired socio-economic and governance outcomes of the Western Cape by providing strategic financial management to the province.
 The department is in charge of regulating and supervision of the Western Cape government finances.

-The Provincial Treasury is specifically accountable for the province’s strategic and operational management, asset and liabilities management, financial governance and accounting, provincial and local government public finance as well as public policy services.
+The Provincial Treasury is specifically accountable for the province’s strategic and operational management, asset and liabilities management, financial governance and accounting, provincial and local government public finance, and public policy services.
 These are all under the legislative context of section 18 of the PFMA and section 5 of the MFMA.

 Western Cape Provincial Treasury Bursaries